orion-campos/Responsive-Models-Workshop/README.md

 The water compartment also has a Water Level Sensor with three different sizes of pins, which read three different values.
 If the sensor reads that the three pins are in contact with water a green LED will turn on, and a message "Waterlevel: Full" will appear on the LCD Screen.
 If the sensor reads that two pins are in contact with water, a yellow LED will turn on, and a message "WaterLevel: Half" will appear on the LCD Screen.
 If the sensor reads that only one pin is in contact with water, a red LED will turn on, and a message "WaterLevel: Empty" will appear on the LCD Screen.
 Also a condition was created that if the Soil Moisture Sensor reads a value higher than the optimal value of moisture for the plant, AND the Water Level Sensor reads that only one pin is in contact with water, the pump will not be turned on.
 Display the read values and the desirable information on the Serial Monitor of the Arduino IDE.
-Concept of project done by Karen Cariño, Jose Tong, Rex Mendoza Orense, Ricson Que under the tuition of Orion Campos, at the Arduino Responsive Models Workshop, De La Salle College of Saint Benilde
+Concept of project done by Karen CariÃ±o, Jose Tong, Rex Mendoza Orense, Ricson Que under the tuition of Orion Campos, at the Arduino Responsive Models Workshop, De La Salle College of Saint Benilde
 Manila, May 3rd to May 16th, 2017
 Input:
 1x Soil Moisture Sensor 5V DC <https://www.e-gizmo.com/>